gearnode/erl-jose/doc/handbook.md

 | PS384             | RSASSA-PSS using SHA-384 and MGF1 with SHA-384 | NO        |
 | PS512             | RSASSA-PSS using SHA-512 and MGF1 with SHA-512 | NO        |
 | none              | No digital signature or MAC performed          | YES       |

+Only algorithms used by Exograd are implemented at this moment, there is not plan to support more algorithms at the moment.

 # Certificate store
 Certificate store is used to decode JWS, JWE or valid a JWK in order to make a